MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-lighthouse/includes/4b-exercise-deploy-azure-resource-manager-templates.md

 In the previous exercise, you prepared your Azure Resource Manager template files with your unique information, such as your tenantID.

-In this exercise, you will use those Azure Resource Manager templates for one deployment and then you will use the template files on Github for the remaining two customer deployments.
+In this exercise, you will use those Azure Resource Manager templates for one deployment and then you will use the template files on GitHub for the remaining two customer deployments.

 > [!IMPORTANT]
 > Your own Microsoft Azure subscription is required to complete this exercise, but the exercise can be viewed and this module completed without performing the exercise steps.
 The tasks incur no cost and a free Azure trial can be used.